RBob/capgemini-demo/readMe.txt

 # What's in the box:

 - The code: controllers, services, repos, model
-- Usage of ProblemDetail. see ProblemDetailsExceptionHandler class
+- Usage of ProblemDetail.
+See ProblemDetailExceptionHandler class
 - Usage of OpenApi (swagger)

 - Unit tests for services